kevinpatildxd/ODOO_SIGKILL_BOTS/stackit_frontend/PHASE4_IMPLEMENTATION.md

 - ✅ Ask/edit question screens with tag selection
 - ✅ Answer form for adding and editing answers
 - ✅ Vote widget for upvoting/downvoting content
+- ✅ Pagination widget for paginated lists
+- ✅ Custom app bar with various configurations
+- ✅ Search bar with filter options
+- ✅ Rich text editor with toolbar and preview functionality

 ## Next Steps
-Proceed with implementing the remaining reusable widgets and UI components.
+Proceed with implementing the Profile UI components as outlined in task 8.